mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 ##Merge and Rebase

+And because you haven't done what I suggested above often enough, you are more than likely to end up with conflicts after a short while.

-After the update, you are likely to have some conflicts.
-To solve them, use merge, and Git will automatically integrate the changes to your branch.
+Keep calm and use merge, and Git will automatically integrate the changes for you.

 {% highlight bash %}
 $ git merge <branch>
 {% endhighlight %}

-Still faster than subversion huh.
+And this is still faster than subversion, yet another win for Git.

-Otherwise, use rebase to fast-forward (like a transplant) your branch changes onto feature history.
+Alternatively, use rebase to fast-forward your branch.

 {% highlight bash %}
-$ git checkout <feature>
+$ git checkout <master>
 $ git rebase <branch>
 {% endhighlight %}

-And you can't even do this in subversion.
+{% include image.html url="/media/2014-08-20-useful-git-commands/git-rebase.png" width="100%" description="Git rebase works like a transplant" %}

+Be aware that rebase will replace current branch's commit history with the other.
+And that is why a timely update is so important to avoid situation like this.

-A little case study just to see if you are still awake: synchronising a fork to its source.
+A little case study just to see if you are still awake: how to synchronise a fork with the source of truth.

 First add the source repository as an upstream.